projectdiscovery/nuclei/README.md

-   -u, -target string[]       target URLs/hosts to scan -l, -list string           path to file containing a list of target URLs/hosts to scan (one per line) -resume string             resume scan using resume.cfg (clustering will be disabled) -sa, -scan-all-ips         scan all the IPs associated with dns record -iv, -ip-version string[]  IP version to scan of hostname (4,6) - (default 4)
+   -u, -target string[]       target URLs/hosts to scan -l, -list string           path to file containing a list of target URLs/hosts to scan (one per line) -resume string             resume scan using resume.cfg (clustering will be disabled) -sa, -scan-all-ips         scan all the IP's associated with dns record -iv, -ip-version string[]  IP version to scan of hostname (4,6) - (default 4)

 TEMPLATES: